 After passing your road test and receiving your driver’s license, it’s time for your first car.
 It’s incredible, and you’ve probably told all of your friends about it.
 But there are some things that they don’t tell you when you buy a new car.
 The salesperson might mention them in passing or gloss over them, like common sense things like “Don’t leave the gas tank empty” or “Don’t put bad gas in your car.”
-You might even consider these silly things that you already knew.
+You might even consider these silly things that you already know.

 But wait, don’t start spending more time with your car just yet.
-There are essential things to know about before getting your first car.
+There are essential things to know before getting your first car.
 They’re the little details that you never think of because no one ever told you.
 You might not know them right away, but after owning your car for a few months and learning by trial and error, you’ll begin to understand what they are and how important it is to follow this advice.

 6 Things You Need To Know Before Buying Your Car

-When you get your first car, it’s essential to be educated on what you’re getting into.
+When you get your first car, it’s essential to be educated about what you’re getting into.
 You might think that you know everything there is to know about vehicles after driving for six years and all the research you did before buying a new car, but in reality, it’s a whole different ball game when you have one in your possession.
 Here are the top 10 things you need to know before buying or owning your first car.

 1. Personal Loans Can Help You Out

 Sometimes buying a car means that you don’t have to borrow money from your family.
 You might want to do it because you’re young and can’t get approved for anything, but when it comes time to buy the car with cash, you’ll find yourself scared of how much is left over after spending all your savings on it.
-It makes more sense for people to look into personal loans to afford what they want instead of settling for something else while paying high-interest rates.
-If you have bad credit, check out a round-up of the best personal loans for bad credit for you to decide which one you can afford to pay off.
+It makes more sense for people to look into personal loans to afford what they want instead of settling for something else while paying high interest rates.
+If you have bad credit, check out a round-up of the best personal loans for bad credit to help you decide which one you can afford to pay off.
 Most of them aren’t as bad as you think, and some of them even offer lower rates than your family members.

 2. Don’t Push The Dealer For a Deal

 If you’re unsure how much money you can spend, ask them to give you a price range and don’t budge from it.
 When they tell you their prices, don’t make a counteroffer.
-Offer them a slightly lower amount than what they asked because if this is your first time buying a car, the salesperson knows that no one will drive off without buying anything.
+Offer them a slightly lower amount than what they asked for, because if this is your first time buying a car, the salesperson knows that no one will drive off without buying anything.
 They’ll try to sell anything at full price to have something to put on their resume as being sold today instead of yesterday or tomorrow.
 Don’t let them.
 Be strong and give yourself some leeway to negotiate the prices of the cars before you start putting down “deposits” on your dream car.

 3. Leasing is Not The Same as Buying A Car

-When you buy a new car or used car, you own it at the end of your term.
+When you buy a new or used car, you own it at the end of your term.
 At least that’s what they say, but there are so many hidden odds and ends when buying or leasing a vehicle that can make owning it not worth it in the long run if you do not know what you’re doing.
 In a leased vehicle, at the end of your term, you have to turn it back into the dealership and buy another if you still want one.
-If not, they’ll charge a crazy amount for miles left on your car or completely take away any trade-in value so that it’s even worth less than what you paid for it.
+If not, they’ll charge an unbelievable amount for the miles left on your car or completely take away any trade-in value so that it’s even worth less than what you paid for it.

 4. Don’t Forget About Insurance

 People underestimate insurance because they think their new car will be worth more money as soon as they drive it off the lot.
-This isn’t true unless you know something about business that no one else knows about or has some time machine that turns everything into gold since you drove it off the lot.
+This isn’t true unless you know something about business that no one else knows about or have some time machine that turns everything into gold since you drove it off the lot.
 Even though there may be a big deal about insurance, it’s nothing compared to your first car payment as well as the other expenses you’ll have as a new driver.

 5. The Lure of High MPG And Gas Efficiency